lambdamikel/Common-Lisp-Persistency-Manager/README.md

-This software package allows you to serialize / "persist" arbitary Common Lisp datastructures to disc, and read them back, without having to write a single line of code, See the file `tests.lisp` for examples.
-It also supports CLOS classes and structures, hash tables, arrays, vectors, symbolcs, numbers, lists, ...
+This software package allows you to serialize / "persist" arbitary Common Lisp datastructures to disc, and read them back, without having to write a single line of code.
+It supports CLOS classes and structures, hash tables, arrays, vectors, symbolcs, numbers, lists, etc.

 For example, simple Common Lisp datatypes can be serialized as
 follows: